 - Completing our task list for how to build the profile of the FT (tasks include meeting teachers from different departments, a short presentation in assembly, organising a Road To Riches board game session).
 We will provide guidance on how to do this.

-- Feedback how the FT can be more relevant to young people and helping develop ideas to raise awareness.
+- Explaining and developing idea on how the FT can be more relevant to young people.

 - Monthly calls with the FT Schools Team and regular participation on our online learning portal.

 The internship is entirely remote - all work is done either online or in school.
 There are no current visits to the FT offices.

 The Program runs from the start of the second half of the autumn term to the start of the Easter holidays.
 In 2020-21, this is 2nd November 2020 to 31st March 2021.

 It is entirely flexible, but we recommend roughly 4 hours per month.
 Academic work should come first, and students should pause participation if their workload becomes too much.

 Students are grouped together in clusters of Advocates from 50 schools.
 Each cluster is mentored by a Student University Mentor.
 Their mentor will answer questions on the online portal, post feedback/new resources as well as lead monthly calls.
 Mentors will be the point of contact for Advocates, but there will be involvement from others in the FT Schools Team including the Global Education Editor and the Project Lead for Education.

 The FT will provide the Advocates with all the resources needed to complete the prescribed tasks, help Advocates develop their own ideas for how to increase awareness of the FT in schools and support students in their personal development throughout the Programme.